-The Master of Arts in Organizational Leadership (MAOL) degree is a graduate level business program designed for working professionals.
+The Master of Arts in Organizational Leadership (MAOL) degree is a graduate-level business program designed for working professionals.

 The MAOL program provides future organizational leaders with the opportunity to develop collaborative, versatile leadership skills and abilities individually examined and organizationally practiced through interrelationships.
-During this program, students will acquire skills in social justice, global citizenship, and entrepreneurial spirit; program components include critical thinking emphases within ethical business practices, social responsibility, organizational diversity, group problem-solving, and innovative approaches to conflict resolution and negotiation.
+During this program, students will acquire skills in social justice, global citizenship, and entrepreneurial spirit; program components include critical thinking emphases within ethical business practices, social responsibility, organizational diversity, group problem solving, and innovative approaches to conflict resolution and negotiation.

-The MAOL program has a 39 credit hour requirement.
-It is structured so that students concentrate on onecourse at a time and is completed in the order recommended by the University.
-It takes approximately 22 - 24 months to fulfill the curriculum requirements.
+The MAOL program has a 39-credit-hour requirement.
+It is structured so that students concentrate on one course at a time and is completed in the order recommended by the University.
+It takes approximately 22-24 months to fulfill the curriculum requirements.

-Upon completion of the program, the MAOL graduate should demonstrate the following skills and abilities:
+Upon completion of the program, the MAOL graduate should be able to: